janetmndz/design-resources-list/README.md

   - **How to use**: Download selected font and use as your site's webfonts.
 For more info on using webfonts, they offer a guide.
 - [Better Webtype](https://betterwebtype.com/) - *A free web typography course for web designers & web developers.*
   - **How to use**: Sign up for the newsletter and receive dailf 5 -10 min lessons on web typography with further reading and resources given.
 Also get access to Better Type's Slack channel upon signing up.
+- [Free Typography](https://freetypography.com/free-fonts/) - *A blog about the best free fonts, typefaces and typography for free download.*
+  - **How to use**: Downloaded selected fonts via exclusive link provided.
+Offers more fonts through their free email newsletter.

 ## Inspirational Sites
 - [Dribbble](https://dribbble.com/) - *large community of differnet types of design*